 Women victims of violence should be able to turn to their national legal system for adequate remedies against the perpetrators.

-networks among government officials, legal professionals and civil
+- Facilitate partnerships and networks among government officials, legal professionals and civil society.